bradorego/bradorego.com/content/blog/2019-09-16-research-playbook-what-and-why.md

 # A call to arms <a name="cta" href="#cta"><i class="ion-link"></i></a>
 #### Let's build an open-sourced standard/template Research Playbook

 Over the past year, the [ReOps Community](https://researchops.community) has grown and matured significantly, and along with it, my interest in and passion for Research Operations.
 For a long time, I thought of this as something I was in the minority when it comes to caring about it, and I attributed it to my background/training as an engineer, constantly searching for efficiency and optimization.
-As it turns out, there's an **entire discipline devoted to operations** (popularized first by (Software) Development Operations, and then more recently by Design Operations), and while a lot of these duties have traditionally fallen to individuals in management roles, more _mature organizations are building out standalone Ops teams_.
+As it turns out, there's an **entire discipline devoted to operations** (popularized first by (Software) Development Operations, and then more recently by Design Operations), and while a lot of these duties have traditionally fallen to individuals in management roles, _mature organizations are building out standalone Ops teams_.

 In my quest to improve rigor in the User Research world, I've come to realize that **consistency can be an impediment**.
 As an undergraduate studying research psychology and working in Andrew Elliot's [Approach-Avoidance Motivation Group](http://www.sas.rochester.edu/psy/research/apav/index.html), one of the most important elements of any study was **developing a protocol**.
 Each method has its own standard set of instructions and guidelines, and each individual study applied those guidelines to create a protocol.
 The protocol helped us **minimize bias** and to ensure that, across facilitators, we were **maintaining consistency**.
 Only recently did it occur to me that we can apply the same approach and philosophy to our work as professional User/Design Researchers.